mapbox/s3signed/readme.md

 ```

 - `s3url` must be of the form `s3://my-bucket/my/private/file`
-- defaults to expire in 10 min if unspecified
+- Max expiration is 12 hrs (43,200 seconds); defaults 10 min if unspecified

 ## Example